-William W. Stead, M.D. has served as Chief Strategy Officer for Vanderbilt University Medical Center since 2016, when the Medical Center and University transitioned to independent governance structures.
-Under the previous structure, Dr. Stead served as associate vice chancellor for health affairs of Vanderbilt University from 1991 to 2016, as chief information officer for the Medical Center from 1991 to 2013, and as chief strategy officer for the Medical Center from 2009 to 2016.
+William W. Stead, M.D. is McKesson Foundation Professor of Medical Informatics and Professor of Medicine at Vanderbilt University Medical Center, where he has served as Chief Strategy Officer (2009-2020), Chief Information Officer (1991-2013) and associate vice chancellor for health affairs of Vanderbilt University (1991 to 2016).
 He is a founding fellow of the American College of Medical Informatics and the American Institute for Engineering in Biology and Medicine and a member of the National Academy of Medicine.
-He is Chair of the National Committee on Vital and Health Statistics.
-He served as a presidential appointee to the Systemic Interoperability Commission.
-He is past chairman, Board of Regents, National Library of Medicine, and past president of the American College of Medical Informatics.
+He currently serves as member, Auditing Committee, National Academy of Sciences and served as a presidential appointee to the Systemic Interoperability Commission.
+He is past chairman, National Committee for Vital Health and Statistics, Department of Health and Human Services, Board of Regents, National Library of Medicine, and past president of the American College of Medical Informatics.
 Dr. Stead earned a Bachelor of Arts in Chemistry and an M.D. from Duke University.

-The Company believes that Dr. Stead's service as chief strategy officer for Vanderbilt University Medical Center, plus memberships in organizations devoted to the study of medical information, give him the qualifications and skills to serve as a director.
+The Company believes that Dr. Stead's service as chief strategy officer for Vanderbilt University Medical Center, plus leadership in organizations devoted to the study of biomedical informatics, give him the qualifications and skills to serve as a director.

-Deborah Taylor Tate currently serves as the Director of the Administrative Office of the Courts for the State of Tennessee and a member of the American Judges Association and the Conference of State Court Administrators.
-Ms. Tate also serves as the Judiciary appointee to numerous state boards and commissions, including the Tennessee Consolidated Retirement System board and the State Information Systems Council, which oversees all technology projects for state government agencies.
-She was most recently appointed Co-Chair of the National Opioid Task Force by the Conference of Chief Justices representing the judiciary of all 50 states in combatting the opioid epidemic.
-She is a licensed attorney and Rule 31 mediator, who, in addition to her presently held office, also serves as Adjunct Lecturer at Vanderbilt School of Nursing.
-She also currently serves as vice-chairman of the executive committee for the national Multicultural Media, Telecommunications and Internet Council.
+Deborah Taylor Tate currently serves as the Director of the Administrative Office of the Courts for the Tennessee Supreme Court and State of Tennessee and a member of the American Judges Association and the Conference of State Court Administrators, where she was recently elected to the national board of directors by her peers.
+For the past three years, Tate has served as Co-chair of the National Judicial Opioid Task Force, developing and implementing training and resources regarding the opioid epidemic to thousands of judges across the nation.
+Ms. Tate, a licensed attorney, also serves as the Supreme Court's appointee to numerous state boards and commissions, including the Tennessee Consolidated Retirement System Board overseeing the state's \$60 billion pension fund, where she also was elected to the Audit Committee.
+Tate serves on the Tennessee Information Systems Council, which oversees all technology projects for the State of Tennessee.
+Nationally, she serves as vice-chairman of the national Multicultural Media, Telecommunications and Internet Council.
 She was twice-nominated to the Federal Communications Commission (FCC) by President George W. Bush and unanimously confirmed by the U.S. Senate in 2005.
-She served as Commissioner of the FCC from 2006 to 2009, serving as chair of two Federal Joint Boards regarding advanced telecommunications services.
-At the time of her presidential appointment, Ms. Tate was serving as the chairman and director of the Tennessee Regulatory Authority.
-Her previous state positions also include serving as executive director of the Health Facilities Commission and as senior staff for then-Governor, Senator Lamar Alexander and a senior policy advisor to Governor Don Sundquist.
-In addition, she was director of the State and Local Policy Center at Vanderbilt University Institute for Public Policy Studies.
-She presently serves on the national board of directors for the Centerstone Research Institute, the leading informatics, analytics and clinical research provider for behavioral healthcare.
+She served as the only female Commissioner of the FCC until 2009, serving as chair of two Federal Joint Boards regarding advanced communications services and represented the FCC internationally at the International Telecommunications Union and in bilateral telecommunications negotiations.
+She was named the first ITU Envoy for her work with children's internet policy as well as receiving the honor of Laureate for Childhood Online Protection.
+At the time of her presidential appointment, Ms. Tate was serving as the chairman and director of the Tennessee Regulatory Authority, the state regulatory body for all telecom and utility companies and previously served as executive director of the Health Facilities Commission overseeing the state's healthcare facility and services regulation.
+Tate served on the legal counsel and senior staff for former Senator Lamar Alexander, and former Governor Don Sundquist.
+She presently serves as vice-chair of the National Policy Committee for Centerstone Research Institute, the leading informatics, analytics, and clinical research provider for behavioral healthcare.
 Ms. Tate received both her undergraduate degree and Juris Doctorate (J.D.) from the University of Tennessee, and also attended Vanderbilt Law School.